 The Canteen sells nutritious lunches and snacks for those who wish to order on any day.
-Parents should be aware of any money their children bring to School and discourage them from bringing unnecessarily large amounts.

-On-line canteen ordering is now available for all campuses.
+The School's canteens are cashless with on-line canteen ordering is available for all campuses.
 Canteen orders can be placed and paid for at flexischools.com.au.
 Just search for 'Friends' on the home page in the 'Enter School Here' box and select an active day to view the menu.
+A High School student card can be linked to a student's Flexischools account with in the Flexischools student Profile settings to allow for during the day purchases to be debited from funds in the students' Flexischools account.